gdreid13/noteful-server/README.md

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

-## You will need to run the following line or tests will not function:
+## You will need to run the following lines or tests will not function:

-npm i chai mocha express supertest nodemon -D
+npm i express morgan cors dotenv helmet npm i mocha chai supertest nodemon -D